Hydra-Chain/node/doc/translation_process.md

 **Note:** that the language translation file **must end in `.qm`** (the compiled extension), and not `.ts`.

 ### Questions and general assistance
-The LockTrip translation maintainers include *tcatm, seone, Diapolo, wumpus and luke-jr*.
+The LT translation maintainers include *tcatm, seone, Diapolo, wumpus and luke-jr*.
 You can find them, and others, in the Freenode IRC chatroom - `irc.freenode.net #bitcoin-core-dev`.